Your expert guide to exploring the Guadix caves

 The town is small but it almost feels like 2 distinct towns – the cave town and the old town.
 In reality it’s easy to see both in a day if you want to do so.

 🅿️ If you’re wanting to explore the old town there is free parking on the feria ground.
 By the cave district there is parking but it’s not obvious when you look at Google maps.
-We walked though the old town to get there and once we arrived we realised we could have parked there.
+Parking here is near the church.

 🚂 There is a small tourist train that runs between the old town and the cave area.
-It runs from outside the Visita Guadix tourist agency (Plaza de la Catedral) in the Old Town to the Parroquia de Nuestra Señora de Gracia in the Cave district.
+It starts outside the Visita Guadix tourist agency (Plaza de la Catedral) in the Old Town to the Parroquia de Nuestra Señora de Gracia in the Cave district.

 🚶🏽♂️It’s easy to walk around Guadix because it’s so small but be aware that in the summer it’s extremely hot (of course) so stick to walking in the shade and always carry water.